-Based upon the evaluation of options above, the Service believes that the long-term goals of the program would be best met utilizing a multi-strategy approach-1) reintroduction of donor stock of various lifestages directly from donor streams into the San Joaquin River Restoration Area, if and when spring-run populations in potential donor streams can sustain the collection of fish for this purpose, and 2) reintroduction of cultured fish (Conservation Stock) at different lifestages originally collected from natural production donor stocks (also at various lifestages only when donor 1 populations can sustain collection) to various San Joaquin River locations.
-However, due to the status of the species and the availability of potential donor stock, the Service believes that the use of FRFH donor stock for both direct translocation and the development of Conservation Stock is the most appropriate course of action at the present time due to concerns about the ability of spring-run populations from other potential stream sources to sustain fish collections.
+40 when spring-run populations in potential donor streams can sustain the concertor of rish for this 41 purpose, and 2) reintroduction of cultured fish (Conservation Stock) at different lifestages originally

+- 1 collected from natural production donor stocks (also at various lifestages only when donor - 2 populations can sustain collection) to various San Joaquin River locations.
+However, due to the - 3 status of the species and the availability of potential donor stock, the Service believes that the use of - 4 FRFH donor stock for both direct translocation and the development of Conservation Stock is the - 5 most appropriate course of action at the present time due to concerns about the ability of spring-run - 6 populations from other potential stream sources to sustain fish collections. - 7

-Conservation Strategy Design Plan
+8 Conservation Strategy Design Plan

-It is anticipated that a portion of collected individuals will be used as broodstock for annual supplementation into the San Joaquin River from the Conservation Facility (or Interim Facility in years 1-3; 2012-2014).
-Reintroduction would be provided via direct releases of eggs and juveniles and/or Conservation Stock from the Facility.
-This includes the use of surplus eggs or juveniles obtained from the FRFH.
-The number of years and/or seasons that collecting would occur is dependent on the propagation needs and available supply of donor stock, however we propose to begin collections around April 30, 2012 and to continue through April 2017.
+9 It is anticipated that a portion of collected individuals will be used as broodstock for annual

+10 supplementation into the San Joaquin River from the Conservation Facility (or Interim Facility in

+- 11 years 1-3; 2012-2014).
+Reintroduction would be provided via direct releases of eggs and juveniles - 12 and/or Conservation Stock from the Facility.
+This includes the use of surplus eggs or juveniles - 13 obtained from the FRFH.
+The number of years and/or seasons that collecting would occur is - 14 dependent on the propagation needs and available supply of donor stock, however we propose to - begin collections around April 30, 2012 and to continue through April 2017. - 16

-During the initial years (Years 1-3), the goal would be to collect sufficient numbers of broodstock, per broodyear, to provide a maximum of 100 unrelated gravid adult females and an equal number of fertile males for the Interim Facility.
-For example: during brood years 2012 to 2014 we would collect enough eggs/juveniles to produce 150-200 adults (100 pairs) from each broodyear.
-Therefore, we will have multiple age classes at the Facility (3 year olds, 2 year olds, 1 year olds, and current broodyear).
-These fish, produced from eggs and juveniles would be reared in the Interim Facility, and their offspring would be released to the San Joaquin River in sufficient numbers to meet the targets (see section 5.9 for release methods).
+During the initial years (Years 1-3), the goal would be to collect sufficient numbers of broodstock, per broodyear, to provide a maximum of 100 unrelated gravid adult females and an equal number of

-Assuming the survival rates and enhanced rearing conditions in the Facility, it is anticipated that 300-500 eggs or juveniles would be needed to produce 50-100 adult pairs in the facility.
-Therefore in years 4-5, based on the anticipated availability of the full Conservation Facility, the goal would be to propagate sufficient numbers of broodstock to provide up to 150-450 unrelated adults, per year for the subsequent years of the proposed action.
+- 19 fertile males for the Interim Facility.
+For example: during brood years 2012 to 2014 we would - 20 collect enough eggs/juveniles to produce 150-200 adults (100 pairs) from each broodyear. - 21 Therefore, we will have multiple age classes at the Facility (3 year olds, 2 year olds, 1 year olds, and - current broodyear).
+These fish, produced from eggs and juveniles would be reared in the Interim - Facility, and their offspring would be released to the San Joaquin River in sufficient numbers to meet the targets (see section 5.9 for release methods) - 24 meet the targets (see section 5.9 for release methods).25 - Assuming the survival rates and enhanced rearing conditions in the Facility, it is anticipated that 300-500 eggs or juveniles would be needed to produce 50-100 adult pairs in the facility.
+Therefore in years 4-5, based on the anticipated availability of the full Conservation Facility, the goal would be to propagate sufficient numbers of broodstock to provide up to 150-450 unrelated adults, per year for the subsequent years of the proposed action. - 31 32